benwfreed/CollaborativeGroceryList/README.txt

-This is to do app built with Angular.
+This is a grocery list app built with Node, Express, Angular, and MongoDB.